mingw-w64/mingw-w64.github.io/web/contribute.md

 # Contribute

+!!! warning
+    The information on this page is outdated and needs to be updated.

 Mingw-w64 and the ecosystem surrounding it are stable and with many features.
 There are however some topics for which developer-time has been scarce.
 This page lists tasks that are relatively simple and can be worked on without the